TAKE BACK CONTROL

 Women don't want to feel as though they've lost control of their body - especially when it affects intimate parts of their life.

-ThermiVa® is a non-invasive, non-hormonal treatment that uses controlled radiofrequency energy to gently heat tissue to rejuvenate collagen, without discomfort or downtime.
+ThermiVa® is a non-invasive, non-hormonal treatment that uses controlled radiofrequency energy to gently heat tissue, with little to no discomfort and no downtime.

 "When heated, collagen fibrils will denature and contract, which is believed to lead to the observed tissue tightening."1